amgfernandes/amgfernandes/README.md

-### Hi there 👋

 # Biography
-I am an experienced Neuroscientist fascinated by the analysis of data to extract valuable insights and create knowledge.
+I am an experienced scientist fascinated by the analysis of data to extract valuable insights and create knowledge.
 I believe that knowledge and education empower people and improve our world.
 I love teaching and working in a team to solve complex questions.

 I’m currently working as Head of the Image and Data Analysis Facility (Senior Data Scientist) at the DZNE